CosmicKetchup/modern-auto-layout/README.md

   exampleLabel.adjustsFontForContentSizeCategory = true
 ```

-:white_check_mark: **Custom Font Protip:** Check for all loaded and available fonts with the following loop:
+:100: **Custom Font Protip:** Check for all loaded and available fonts with the following loop:

 ```swift
   UIFont.familyNames.sorted().forEach { family in